Introduction-to-Programming-OSOWSKI/Midpoint/README.md

 # **Midpoint**

 ## **Assignment Description**
-Create a method named midpoint that returns the midpoint between two given numbers.
+Given an int x and an int y, find the midpoint between x and y using a method called midpoint.
+Assume that x < y always.

 ## **Example**
-Given the arguments of 10 and 20:
->15
+>midpoint(10, 20)
+15

 ## **Limitations**
 1 method